NervanaSystems/ngraph-python/ununoctium/doc/source/walk_through.rst

 We begin by importing ``geon``, the Python module for the front end API.

-Next we create the operational graph (opgraph) for the computation.
+Next we create an operational graph (opgraph) for the computation.
 Following |TF| terminology, we call the parameter that receives the value of :math:`x` a ``placeholder``.
-A placeholder has a tensor value, so we need to indicate what kind of tensor by specifying its axes.
+A placeholder has a tensor value, so we need to indicate the tensor shape by specifying its axes.
 In this simple example, :math:`x` is a scalar, so the axes are empty.
-We follow this with the computation that adds 1 to the ``placeholder.``  Even though this looks like we are adding 1, the opgraph objects overload arithmetic, so ``x_plus_one`` is really an opgraph object.
+We follow this with the computation that adds 1 to the ``placeholder.``  Even though this looks like we are adding 1, the opgraph objects overload the arithmetic method, so ``x_plus_one`` is really an opgraph object.

-Once the graph is set up, we can compile it with a *transformer*.
-Here we use the transformer that uses NumPy, but the procedure would be the same for any other transformer.
-We tell the transformer that we will want a function that computes ``x_plus_one`` and that it has one parameter, ``x``.
-We could specify additional computations, as well as have computations return more than one value.
+Once the op-graph is set up, we can compile it with a *transformer*.
+Here the transformer uses NumPy and runs on the CPU, but the procedure would be the same for any other transformer.
+We tell the transformer the function to compute (``x_plus_one``) and the associated parameter (``x``).

-Once all our computations have been specified, we can run them.
-The first time some computation for a transformer is run, all the computations for the transformer are analyzed and compiled, and storage is allocated and initialized on the device.
+The first time the transformer executes a computation, the op-graph is analyzed and compiled, and the storage is allocated and initialized on the device.
 These steps can be performed manually, for example if some device state is to be restored from previously saved state.
 Once compiled, the computations are callable Python objects.

 On each call to ``plus_one`` the value of ``x`` is copied to the device, 1 is added, and then the result is copied